Coronavirus in Ireland: 102 new cases amid ‘growing concern’ in Limerick, Dublin

 “Plan for the milestones; such as Halloween, Christmas and New Years Eve within a Covid-19 environment.
 Be innovative in how you can celebrate safely with loved ones.

-There have been no Covid-19 deaths in Ireland since mid-August, largely thanks to the near-elimination of the disease over the summer.

-However, with transmission rates increasing again, the incidence of the disease has risen again, to 34.7 cases per 100,000 population, according to the ECDC.
-Ireland has the 11th highest incidence in Europe.

-Separately figures from the Health Protection Surveillance Centre show that more people are being infected with Covid-19 in the health system currently than from overseas travel.
+More people are being infected with Covid-19 in the health system currently than from overseas travel, new figures show.

 Some 120 people - 51 patients and 69 staff - acquired the virus in a healthcare setting over the past fortnight, the latest report from the Health Protection Surveillance Centre shows.